-At Oxford there are over 4,300 students from 53 countries across Europe.
-The largest source of students is Germany, followed by Italy, France and Spain.
+At Oxford there are over 4,400 students from 45 countries across Europe.
+The largest source of students is Germany, followed by Italy, France, Poland and Ireland.
 Nearly a third study subjects in the Social Sciences, and a third are in the Mathematical, Physical and Life Sciences division.

 European students are eligible for a variety of scholarships including the Clarendon Scholarships, Scatcherd European Scholarships, Marie Curie Research Training Grants and several national scholarships such as Rhodes Scholarships for Germany, the Lady Allen and Linares-Rivas Scholarships for Spain, and Dulverton Scholarships and the Weidenfeld-Hoffman Scholarships and Leadership Programme for a range of Eastern European countries.
 In addition, European undergraduate students from outside of the EU can apply for country specific scholarships including the Ahmet Ertegun Memorial Scholarship (Turkey) and the Hill Foundation Scholarship (Russian Federation).

 Once students arrive at the University, there is a vibrant European community for them to participate in.
 The Oxford University European Affairs Society is a student-run non-partisan forum for the discussion of European issues and problems.
 The Society aims to foster an understanding of political, social and cultural issues relating to the whole continent of Europe, from the Atlantic to the Urals.
 The Society provides an independent forum for debate and discussion by members and guests and has welcomed heads of European states, foreign ministers, and other senior politicians, civil servants, military officials, and opinion leaders from across Europe.
 In addition, country specific societies exist for many European countries.